-By way of this extended example, attention can be drawn to three of the arguments that are often offered as justification for inaction by those agents who are able to act on the challenges of global climate change, but choose not to do so.
+By way of this example, attention can be drawn to three of the arguments that are often offered as justification for inaction by those agents who are able to act on the challenges of global climate change, but choose not to do so.
 One is the argument that such action may cause damage to national economies.
 Another is the argument that we have to wait for new technologies to mature.
 And the third one displaying the classic structure of the prisoner's dilemma is the conditionality argument: I will not act alone; I will only act in concert with others, and for that matter, only if we all act together.

-It is not necessary to explain these arguments in more detail, except to point out that their existence and their functioning in decision-making (or lack thereof) about the action that should be taken to address the challenges of global climate change, should be central in the dialogues that we need to have with one another to determine what the ethically justifiable options available to us are when we have to decide what to do, and who to assist when the effects of global climate change literally or metaphorically lead to people drowning (or dying from drought, for that matter).
-If these arguments merely serve as excuses for inaction, i.e. to not build a solid base of scientific knowledge to understand the causes and effects of climate change, to pay little if any attention to mitigate the intensity of climate change - that frequently manifest themselves in catastrophically intense weather events - then big ethical question marks need to be placed behind the utilization of these arguments.
+It is not necessary to explain these arguments in more detail, except to point out that acknowledging their existence and assessing their functioning in decision-making (or lack thereof) about the action that should be taken to address the challenges of global climate change, should be central in the dialogues that we need to have with one another to determine what our ethically justifiable options are when we have to decide what to do, and whom to assist when global climate change literally or metaphorically leads to people drowning (or dying from drought, for that matter).
+If these arguments merely serve as excuses for inaction, i.e. to not build a solid base of scientific knowledge to understand the causes and effects of climate change, to pay little if any attention to mitigate the intensity of climate change, or to do nothing with regards to adapting to the unavoidable effects of climate change then big ethical question marks need to be placed behind the utilization of these arguments.

-5. Conclusions
+6. Conclusions

-5.1 Global climate change itself constitutes an ethical challenge
+6.1 Global climate change itself constitutes an ethical challenge

-While acknowledging that there is a wide range of ethical issues related to climate change that each requires a specific response, there also seems to be a widespread international consensus that climate change in itself constitutes an ethical challenge that requires a collective response from everyone that contributes to causing it.
+While acknowledging that there is a wide range of ethical issues related to the effects of climate change that each requires a specific response, there also seems to be a widespread international consensus that climate change in itself constitutes an ethical challenge that requires a collective response from everyone that contributes to causing it.
 As it is articulated in the documents of the IPCC and in the deliberations of the Conference of the Parties to the UNFCCC, the shortest way to articulate this "general" ethical challenge is to state that:

 - 1. Climate change through global warming is caused, or at least contributed to, by human activity. - 2.
 Climate change has already caused harm to human and non-human populations alike, and this harm is likely to increase as climate change intensifies as it is expected to do for some time still. - 3.
-Since climate change is caused by global warming (rising average temperatures of the sea and the earth's atmosphere), and since global warming is in its turn caused by emissions of greenhouse gasses (including carbon dioxide and methane), it is generally accepted that climate change can be arrested, mitigated and even reversed if optimal levels of greenhouse gas emissions can be established and enforced.

-4. Since past emissions of greenhouse gas emissions have already brought about unavoidable climate change effects, international action should also focus on adaptation to long term climate change trends, as well as immediate disaster aid in response to extreme weather events caused by climate change.
+Since climate change is caused by global warming (rising average temperatures of the sea and the earth's atmosphere), and since global warming is in its turn caused by emissions of greenhouse gases (including carbon dioxide and methane), it is generally accepted that climate change can be arrested, mitigated and even reversed if optimal levels of additional anthropogenic greenhouse gas emissions can be established and enforced. - 4.
+Since past emissions of greenhouse gas emissions have already brought about unavoidable climate change effects, international action should also focus on adaptation to long term climate change trends, as well as immediate disaster aid in response to extreme weather events caused by climate change.